pcorey/pcorey.github.io/_posts/2016-11-21-using-apollo-client-with-elixirs-absinthe.markdown

 ---
 layout: post
 title:  "Using Apollo Client with Elixir's Absinthe"
-description: "Explore how Elixir's Absinthe GraphQL library can be used to fuel a front-end application built around Apollo Client."
+excerpt: "Explore how Elixir's Absinthe GraphQL library can be used to fuel a front-end application built around Apollo Client."
 author: "Pete Corey"
 date:   2016-11-21
 tags: ["Elixir", "Absinthe", "GraphQL", "Apollo"]